 Corporate Aviation vs. Airlines

-His reasoning was for the stability the job offered and the perceived set schedule, but not compensation.
+His reasoning was for the stability the job offered and the perceived set schedule.
+Not compensation.
 In fact, he took a massive pay cut to go back.

 Once they had made their moves, it didn’t take either pilot long to realize how different the culture at the airlines is.
 They shared a lot with me, and following are some of the highlights.